-In 2019, four dynamic leaders in seabird science and conservation came together at the Hog Island Audubon Camp to offer a new program called “Puffin Islands.”
+In 2019, four dynamic seabird biologists came together at the Hog Island Audubon Camp to offer a new program called “Puffin Islands.”
 These scientists shared their personal experiences and discoveries made while studying seabirds.
-They gave inspiring presentations about seabird family life, migration, adaptations for life at sea, and the challenges that seabirds face in a world where even the most remote islands are affected by humans.
+The course is about much more than puffins!
+The instructors shared inspiring presentations about seabird family life, migration, adaptations for life at sea, and the challenges that seabirds face in a world where even the most remote islands are affected by humans.

-These presentations, filmed on Hog Island, are now available via a new Audubon online course: “Puffin Islands Online.”
-The self-paced course is ideal for teens and adults who care about ocean life and want to know more about how seabirds migrate and survive in the ocean’s vast expanses.
+These presentations, filmed on Hog Island, are now available via a new Audubon online course: “Puffin Islands Online EXPANDED” The self-paced course is ideal for teens and adults who care about ocean life and want to know more about how seabirds migrate and survive in the ocean’s vast expanses.

 Seabird Senses – Dr. Don Lyons.
 Seabirds have a remarkable sense of sight, smell, and memory.
 Project Puffin’s science director shares how these senses help seabirds navigate the oceans, and find food, mates, and nesting places.
 (37 minutes)

 Seabird Adaptations for Life at Sea – Dr. Annette Fayet.
-Learn about seabirds’ amazing abilities, including waterproofing behavior, separating salt from water, and locating and catching food in the vast ocean.
+Learn about seabirds’ amazing abilities, including waterproofing behavior, separating salt from water, and locating and catching food.
 (21 minutes)

 Meet the Instructors: